University of Applied Sciences Northwestern Switzerland

-The University of Applied Sciences Northwestern Switzerland (Fachhochschule Nordwestschweiz, FHNW) is a university of applied sciences in Switzerland.
+The University of Applied Sciences and Arts Northwestern Switzerland (Fachhochschule Nordwestschweiz, FHNW) is a university of applied sciences in Switzerland.
 It is one of the largest universities in the country in terms of student enrollment.
 It is an inter-cantonal public law institution with its own legal personality.
 The cantons are Aargau, Basel-Landschaft, Basel-Stadt, and Solothurn.

 As part of the state treaty, the supporting cantons manage the FHNW with a fourfold performance mandate.
 This includes training and further education, application-oriented research and development as well as services for the benefit of third parties.

 History

 The FHNW was founded on January 1, 2006, based on a state treaty between the cantons of Aargau, Basel-Landschaft, Basel-Stadt, and Solothurn.
 It was created from the merger of the Aargau University of Applied Sciences (FHA), the Basel University of Applied Sciences (FHBB), the Solothurn University of Applied Sciences (FHSO), and the Basel University of Education and Social Work and the Solothurn University of Education.